paul-sud/bigbed-jaccard/README.md

 ## Future Work

-I'd like to enable the ability to specify regions of interest for which to compute the jaccard.
-The code should determine based on the number of query intervals and the query range whether to download to a tempfile (currently hardwired behavior) or to query the bigBed remotely.
-More benchmarking is needed to see how those decisions should be made.

-I'd also like to make the underlying code available as a Rust library and also generate Python (possibly NumPy) bindings for the Rust functions.
+I'd like to make the underlying code available as a Rust library and also generate Python (possibly NumPy) bindings for the Rust functions.

-Once this is accomplished, it should be more straightforward to interoperate with Jupyter notebooks for further analysis like clustering, multi-dimensional scaling (MDS), dimensionality reduction, etc.

-There is another interesting, but related problem which is that given a new bigBed file (query) not in the database, find the other files that are the most similar in sublinear time.
-This doesn't work well with the scheme presented here, you'd need to a) use something like an LSH forest or b) embedding the similarity matrix into Euclidean space then using a spatial indexing method like a R* tree.

 ## References

 1. Mikkel Thorup.
 2013.
 Bottom-k and priority sampling, set similarity and subset sums with minimal independence.
 In Proceedings of the forty-fifth annual ACM symposium on Theory of Computing (STOC ’13).
 Association for Computing Machinery, New York, NY, USA, 371–380.

-DOI:https://doi.org/10.1145/2488608.2488655
+2. Anshumali Shrivastava and Ping Li.
+2014.
+Improved densification of one permutation hashing.
+In Proceedings of the Thirtieth Conference on Uncertainty in Artificial Intelligence (UAI’14).
+AUAI Press, Arlington, Virginia, USA, 732–741.